bragboy/horoscope/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (Rails):

     gem 'horoscope'